top of page

 Quantity

-Its lightweight wood and steel tube construction and powerful Siemens-Halske radial engine gave it exceptional maneuverability, which quickly made it indispensable in the Luftwaffe's training squadrons.
+Thanks to its lightweight wood and steel tube construction and the powerful Siemens-Halske radial engine, it achieved exceptional maneuverability, which quickly made it indispensable in the Luftwaffe's training squadrons.

-In international competitions in the late 1930s – such as the air show at the 1936 Olympic Games and the 1938 aerobatic championships in Paris – the Jungmeister dominated and achieved worldwide fame.
+In international competitions of the late 1930s – such as the air show for the 1936 Olympic Games and the 1938 aerobatic championships in Paris – the Jungmeister dominated and gained worldwide fame.

-By 1942, around 250 aircraft had been built in Germany; licensed builds in Switzerland and at CASA in Spain ensured that the type remained in military and civilian use there until the 1950s.
+By 1942, around 250 aircraft had been built in Germany; licensed production in Switzerland and at CASA in Spain ensured that the type continued to be used militarily and for civilian purposes there until the 1950s.

 Related Products